gsriram-ucsd/power-outage-analysis/README.md

 ></iframe>

 - I then create a new feature "IS.MORNING" based on the time of day when an Outage occurs, and graph distributions of outage category conditional on this feature.
+- The conditional distributions seem to be relatively similar - I might want to run a test to check that.
 <iframe
   src="assets/bi2.html"
   width="800"